 Park House, the girls’ boarding house, is run by James and Beth Mullock.

 James is Head of Geography and involved in the sports programme.
 He has been part of the boarding team at Packwood since he joined the school in 2011.
 Mrs. Mullock is fully involved in House life – she is always a great listener and the girls have a fantastic relationship with her.
 The Mullocks have two young sons, Otto and Dougie, and two daughters, Maggie and Delilah.

 Mr and Mrs Mullock are supported by a team of experienced boarding staff including Miss Jackson, Assistant Girls’ Houseparent, boarding tutors and graduate assistants.
 Miss Jackson is one of the girls’ sports teachers, she loves her netball and is resident in Park House.

 Girl boarders live in Park House, a superb, purpose-built boarding house in the school’s magnificent grounds.
 The bedrooms are on the first floor and are organised into landings, according to the age of the girls, with bathrooms and showers on each landing.

 The boarding house is very much a home from home and the girls really enjoy decorating their rooms with their own posters, photographs, duvets and cushions.

 The girls always feel at home in Park house and enjoy socialising in their common room in the evenings.
-Boarding staff often arrange theme nights, quizzes and activities in the evenings.
-There are also board games, cards, reading books and other activities so there is always something for everyone.
+Boarding staff often arrange theme nights, quizzes and activities.
+There are also board games, cards, books and other activities so there is always something to keep everyone entertained.